fnzbj7/magiccollection/README.md

 ## Description

-One day, i decided that, i want to train my webpage developing skills, and i need a system to organize my Magic® The Gathering collections.
-So, that's when this git repo was made.
+One day, i decided that, i want to train my webpage developing skills, and i need a system to organize my Magic® The Gathering collections. <br/>So, that's when this git repo was made.

 ## Live

-This webpage is running on www.almateszekfoglaltvolt.hu (The url means **'I eat apples' was already taken**, don't ask why)
+This webpage is running on www.almateszekfoglaltvolt.hu <br/>
+\#Funfact: The url means **'I eat apples' was already taken**, don't ask how do i come up with this idea :)

 ## Stack

-**Frontend:** Angular 7
+**Frontend:** Angular 7<br/>
-**Backend:** Node.js + Express
+**Backend:** Node.js + Express<br/>
 **Database:** Mysql